 A program newsletter is published 2-3 times per semester.
-The editor of the newsletter is a Graduate Assistant position, assigned by faculty (for Fall 2019, Tessa Nayowith).
+The editor of the newsletter is a Graduate Assistant position, assigned by faculty.
 All students and faculty contribute to the content of the newsletter.
 Counseling Connections is distributed to current students via email attachment and is available on the program's website.